A Brief History Of Bukovina, Romania During The Middle Ages

-Throughout the passing of time, the land that later came to be known as ‘Bukovina’ had been longtime part of the highlands of the medieval Principality of Moldavia, up until the point the Habsburg Empire had annexed it during the late 18th century, ascribing its name in the process.
-Consequently, the name ‘Bukovina’ stems from the Slavic term ‘buk’ (i.e. ‘beech tree’, also cognate with the German ‘buche’, a word that has the same meaning).
+Throughout the passing of time, the land that would later came to be known as ‘Bukovina’ had been longtime part of the highlands of the medieval Principality of Moldavia, up until the point the Habsburg Empire decided to annex the region during the late 18th century, ascribing its name in the process.
+Consequently, the name ‘Bukovina’ actually stems from the Slavic term ‘buk’ (i.e. ‘beech tree’, also cognate with the German ‘buche’, a word that has the same meaning).

 Out of a total of four capitals that the Principality of Moldavia has had along its entire history, three of them can still be found within the boundaries of contemporary Suceava County, namely Baia (German: Moldenmarkt), Siret (German: Sereth), and Suceava (German: Suczawa/Sutschawa).

 The first historical capital of Moldavia, the mid 14th century-attested Baia, although strategically placed on a commercial route linking Eastern Europe with the Kingdom of Hungary and the Kingdom of Poland, fulfilled the task of being the seat of Moldavian princes only for a brief period of time (roughly a couple of decades).
 Afterwards, the royal court was moved to Siret, the second capital.